patrickekeu/SuitCase-App/README.md

 # SuitCase-App
-An Android Mobile Development application I created in Fall 2023
+An Android Mobile Development application I created in Fall 2023 using Android Studio and Google Material Design

 # Scenario
 SuitCase